 Video tutorials for viewing outside of class can help shed light on difficult topics that require a little bit more practice, or offer additional information for students that want to deepen their understanding.
 They can also be used to prepare students for an in-class lecture that have less experience with the subject at hand.
 Video learning platforms can make it easy for teachers who want to quickly and easily create mini-lectures or tutorials.
 With Panopto, all that’s needed is to hit the big red RECORD button, and Panopto automatically records the contents of the screen and indexes slides, other on-screen content, and the teachers’ spoken words for search.
 This functionality is particularly well-suited for demonstrating software, such as in this video from the University of Birmingham, demonstrating how a particular program should be used for an upcoming assignment.

-If you’d like to learn more about how Panopto can help enrich the learning experience at your education institution, contact our team to request a free 30-day trial.
+If you’d like to learn more about how Panopto can help enrich the learning experience at your education institution, contact our team to request a free trial.